Eli Lilly and (NYSE:LLY) Given New $410.00 Price Target at SVB Leerink

-In other news, major shareholder Lilly Endowment Inc sold 149,264 shares of the firm’s stock in a transaction dated Thursday, October 6th.
-The stock was sold at an average price of $334.54, for a total transaction of $49,934,778.56.
-Following the completion of the transaction, the insider now directly owns 103,624,546 shares in the company, valued at $34,666,555,618.84.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In other news, major shareholder Acquisition Corp Kearny acquired 29,992,668 shares of the firm’s stock in a transaction dated Wednesday, November 30th.
-The stock was bought at an average cost of $12.50 per share, for a total transaction of $374,908,350.00.
-Following the completion of the transaction, the insider now directly owns 100 shares in the company, valued at approximately $1,250.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, major shareholder Lilly Endowment Inc sold 149,264 shares of the business’s stock in a transaction on Thursday, October 6th.
-The shares were sold at an average price of $334.54, for a total transaction of $49,934,778.56.
-Following the completion of the transaction, the insider now owns 103,624,546 shares in the company, valued at approximately $34,666,555,618.84.
+In other Eli Lilly and news, EVP Alonzo Weems sold 656 shares of Eli Lilly and stock in a transaction that occurred on Monday, October 10th.
+The stock was sold at an average price of $326.23, for a total value of $214,006.88.
+Following the transaction, the executive vice president now directly owns 6,950 shares of the company’s stock, valued at approximately $2,267,298.50.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+In other Eli Lilly and news, major shareholder Acquisition Corp Kearny purchased 29,992,668 shares of the company’s stock in a transaction on Wednesday, November 30th.
+The shares were bought at an average cost of $12.50 per share, with a total value of $374,908,350.00.
+Following the transaction, the insider now directly owns 100 shares in the company, valued at approximately $1,250.
+The purchase was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, EVP Alonzo Weems sold 656 shares of Eli Lilly and stock in a transaction that occurred on Monday, October 10th.
+The stock was sold at an average price of $326.23, for a total value of $214,006.88.
+Following the completion of the transaction, the executive vice president now directly owns 6,950 shares in the company, valued at $2,267,298.50.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 620,386 shares of company stock worth $212,234,083.
-Insiders own 0.12% of the company’s stock.
+In the last ninety days, insiders have sold 620,386 shares of company stock valued at $212,234,083.
+Corporate insiders own 0.12% of the company’s stock.

 About Eli Lilly and